bianca9901/zen-zone/README.md

 ## Bugs

 ### Solved bugs
-I had a bug with the footer but got it fixed with the help of [This link](https://materializecss.com/footer.html)
+There was a bug with the position of the footer in the contact page, it was fixed with the help of [This link](https://materializecss.com/footer.html)

 ### Unsolved bugs